werfyg/astar-docs/docs/wasm/stack/smart-contract-wasm.md

 ## Smart Contracts

-To facilitate development it is better to use a language targeting specifically `pallet-contracts`.
+To facilitate quality development, it is better to use a language that specifically targets `pallet-contracts`.

 There are two eDSLs currently available